Are you totally clear on how your wellness business will successfully compete?

 The health club or yoga studio with the deepest pockets will outlast their competitors.
 Unless you’ve got the deepest pockets, a better choice: shift to one of the competitive strategies described below.

-Example: all the yoga and Pilates studios that close within the first year, outgunned by a bigger studio.
+Example: all the yoga and Pilates studios that close within the first couple years, outgunned by a bigger studio.

 2) Overwhelming force